OP-DSL/OP2-Common/docs/devapp.rst

   //partition mesh and create mpi halos op_partition("BLOCK", "ANY", edges, pecell, p_x);

-  //start timer
-  timer(&cpu_t1, &wall_t1);
   ...
   ...

 See the API documentation for practitioner options.
 In this case no special partitioner is used leaving the initial block partitioning of data at the time of file I/O through HDF5.

 Take a look at the code in the ``\step6`` for the full code changes done to the Airfoil application.
-However this code cannot yet be compiled to obtain parallel executables.
-We will need to code generate the varisou versions and compile/link to the relevant OP2 parallel back-end to do this, as detained in the next step.
+The application can  now be compiled to obtain a developer distributed-memory (MPI) parallel executable using the Makefile in the same directory.
+Note how the executable is created by linking with the OP2 MPI back-end, ``libop2_mpi`` together with the HDF5 library ``libhdf5``.
+You will need to have had HDF5 library installed on your system to carry out this step.

+The resulting executable is called a ``developer MPI`` version of the application, which should again be used to verify validity of the application by running with ``mpirun`` in the usual way of executing an MPI application.

 .. * details on ``op_fetch_data`` call